 The question arises about how one handles a situation in which there is no complete certainty as to the problem the patient suffers from.
 In the Western world, we think that a particular problem fits in one specific solution.
 In Chinese medicine, the situation is different – even if there is no precise diagnosis, it is still possible to treat and help the patient.

-Various masters in Chinese medicine have proposed acupuncture protocols that affect certain areas of the body or cause movement that can also be used in a condition that is not completely deciphered.
-This is similar to general conditions in Western medicine where antibiotics are prescribed in the case of infection or cortisol in the event of inflammation, even if no further details regarding the patient’s medical condition are known.
-Similarly, St 36 can be used for stomach issue and Bl 40 for back pain.
+Various masters in Chinese medicine have proposed acupuncture protocols that affect specific areas of the body or cause movement that can also be used in a condition that is not completely deciphered.
+This is similar to general conditions in Western medicine, where antibiotics are prescribed for infection or cortisol in the event of inflammation, even if no further details regarding the patient’s medical condition are known.
+Similarly, we can use St 36 for stomach issues and Bl 40 for back pain.

 Acupuncture creates a healing mechanism in the body that regulates itself, so even a point related to the patient’s general condition will trigger the process.
 This way, it is possible to move from a state of non-diagnosis to a state of general treatment formula.

 When it comes to mental states, one can use questions addressed to the patient, such as “what do you need right now?”.
 “If there was a magic needle, what would you choose to change?”
 Depending on the patient’s answer and mood, the points can be chosen.
 It is helpful to include Earth points that balance and control the fear of Water in the treatment.
 For example, we might use Liv 3 to treat a state of difficulty in making decisions, Pc 7 for loneliness, and Lu 9 for the state of mourning.
 These points are also Source Points and, as such, are related to Yuan and Shen.